openstack/kolla-ansible/doc/source/admin/advanced-configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When an OpenStack cloud is deployed, the REST API of each service is presented
 as a series of endpoints.
-These endpoints are the admin URL, the internal
+These endpoints are the internal URL, and the
-URL, and the external URL.
+external URL.

 Kolla offers two options for assigning these endpoints to network addresses:

-- Combined - Where all three endpoints share the same IP address
+* Combined - Where both endpoints share the same IP address
-- Separate - Where the external URL is assigned to an IP address that is
+* Separate - Where the external URL is assigned to an IP address that is
-different than the IP address shared by the internal and admin URLs
+  different than the IP address used by the internal URL

 The configuration parameters related to these options are:

-- kolla_internal_vip_address
+* kolla_internal_vip_address
-- network_interface
+* network_interface
-- kolla_external_vip_address
+* kolla_external_vip_address
-- kolla_external_vip_interface
+* kolla_external_vip_interface

 For the combined option, set the two variables below, while allowing the
 other two to accept their default values.
 In this configuration all REST